codepete/CarND-Behavioral-Cloning/README.md

 ####4.
 Appropriate training data

-Since I saw that many students were able to utilize the data provided by Udacity to fully train their model I wanted to make this my goal.
+I saw that many students were able to utilize only the provided data to fully train their models.
+I wanted to make this my goal.
 However, this isn't possible without augmenting the data.
 Many suggested techniques mentioned in https://chatbotslife.com/using-augmentation-to-mimic-human-driving-496b569760a9#.yfybvx6fg.
 I utilized the horizontal/vertical shifting and randomization of brightness techniques mentioned in the article.

 I first pulled all the data from the CSV file and loaded it into a list (**get_training_data**).
 I then created a second method called **generate_training_data** that would accept an arbitrary number of data points to generate.
-This method utilized a randomizer that would select pick X amount of data points from the list provided by Udacity.
-Each row contains steering angle and array of references to left, middle, and right images provided by the simulator training data.
+This method utilized a randomizer that would pick X amount of data points from the list provided by Udacity.
+Each row contains a steering angle and array of references to left, middle, and right images provided by the simulator training data.
 Since there was no way my computer could handle loading this much data into memory I had to utilize generators to create batches for training.

 When a batch is requested we do the following:
 - Shuffle the data